With all the celebrations of the holiday season, your diet can certainly take a hit. And leave you feeling less than great.

 “While this happens, our blood pressure, heart rate and breathing rate are kept at a lower level to maintain and restore energy and before you know it, you’re ready for a nap,” she says.

-The good news is that with some simple tips and tricks, you don’t have to deprive yourself.
-You can fuel your body with what it needs, still enjoy all the foods you love and have plenty of energy to get you right through to the New Year!
+The good news is that with some simple tips and tricks, you can celebrate and not deprive yourself.
+You can fuel your body with what it needs, still enjoy all the foods you love and have plenty of energy to get you right through the week!

 1. Have a Snack